 Stomach acid is needed not only to digest protein, but also to signal the next section of the digestive tract that partly-digested food is on its way and that appropriate enzymes should be prepared for the next steps of the digestive processes.

-Makes sense then, to try and improve GER and heartburn by natural means first, rather than destroying the rest of the stomach acid with pharmaceuticals, doesn’t it?
+Makes sense to improve stomach acid rather than destroying what remains of the stomach acid with pharmaceuticals, doesn’t it?

 Here are some suggestions…